4 Cardinal Virtues

 There are known knowns.
 There are things we know we know.
 We also know there are known unknowns.
 That is to say, we know there are some things we do not know.
 But there are also unknown unknowns, the ones we do not know we do not know. – Donald Rumsfeld

-In Temperance, the key distinction is between the true posterior distribution — what we will call “Preceptor’s Posterior” — and the estimated posterior distribution.
-Recall our discussion from Section 1.1.
-Imagine that every assumption we made in Wisdom and Justice were correct, that we correctly understand every aspect of how the world works.
-We still would not know the unknown value we are trying to estimate — recall the Fundamental Problem of Causal Inference — but the posterior we created would be perfect.
-That is Preceptor’s Posterior.
-Sadly, even if our estimated posterior is, very close to Preceptor’s Posterior, we can never be sure of that fact, because we can never know the truth, never be certain that all the assumptions we made are correct.
+In Temperance, the key distinction is between the true posterior distribution — which we call “Preceptor’s Posterior” — and the estimated posterior distribution.
+Preceptor’s Posterior is the posterior we would calculate if every assumption we made in Wisdom and Justice were correct.
+It is the best posterior achievable with our data; it is not the truth.
+Even if our estimated posterior is very close to Preceptor’s Posterior, we can never be sure of that fact, because we can never know the truth, never be certain that all the assumptions we made are correct.

 Even worse, we must always worry that our estimated posterior, despite all the work we put into creating it, is far from the truth.
 We, therefore, must be cautious in our use of that posterior, humble in our claims about its accuracy.
 Using our posterior, despite its faults, is better than not using it.
 Yet it is, at best, a distorted map of reality, a glass through which we must look darkly.
 Use your posteriors with humility.